Automorphisms of the Torelli complex and the complex of separating curves: Introduction

 More generally, we study superinjective maps from the Torelli complex $\calt(S)$ into itself when $S$ is a surface of genus one.
-Superinjectivity of simplicial maps of $\calc(S)$ was introduced by Irmak \cite{irmak1}, \cite{irmak2} to study injective homomorphisms from finite index subgroups of $\mod^{*}(S)$ into $\mod^{*}(S)$ (see \cite{be-m}, \cite{bm-ar} and \cite{sha} for related works).
-Superinjectivity of simplicial maps of $\calt(S)$ is also defined similarly (see Section \ref{subsec-comp}).
+Superinjectivity of simplicial maps from $\calc(S)$ into itself was introduced by Irmak \cite{irmak1}, \cite{irmak2} to study injective homomorphisms from finite index subgroups of $\mod^*(S)$ into $\mod^*(S)$ (see \cite{be-m}, \cite{bm-ar}, \cite{irmak-ns} and \cite{sha} for related works).
+Superinjectivity of simplicial maps from $\calt(S)$ into itself is also defined similarly (see Section \ref{subsec-comp}).
 As a result, we obtain the following: